sethdtwigg/PowerToys-Run-VerseLink/README.md

-# PowerToys Run: Input Typer plugin
+# PowerToys Run: Verse Link plugin

 Simple [PowerToys Run](https://learn.microsoft.com/windows/powertoys/run) plugin for easily typing input as if from a keyboard.
 Ideal for remote environments and other scenarios where pasting isn't possible.